kaakaa/mattermost-plugin-reacji/README.md

 ```
 /reacji add :EMOJI: ~CHANNEL: Register new reacji.
 If you attach EMOJI to the post, the post will share to CHANNEL.
-/reacji list [--all]: List reacjis that is registered in channel.
-With --all list all registered reacjis in this server.
+/reacji list [-all]: List reacjis that is registered in channel.
+With **--all** list all registered reacjis in this server.
-/reacji remove [Deletekey...]: Remove reacjis by DeleteKey (creator or system admin only)
+/reacji remove [Deletekey...]: [CREATOR or SYSTEM_ADMIN only] Remove reacjis by DeleteKey.
-/reacji remove-all: Remove all existing reacjis (system admin only)`
+/reacji remove-all: [SYSTEM_ADMIN onlye] Remove all existing reacjis.
+/reacji refresh-caches: [SYSTEM_ADMIN only] Delete all caches.
 /reacji help: Show help
 ```